 If you click it, GP will create a setlist where each song will represent a rackspace and each song part will represent each variation of the rackspace.

 Once it’s done (if it works), you can then start reorganizing everything but you have a songlist as a starting point.
+Don’t forget to switch to setlist mode so you can actually see the new songlist!

 Make sure you have made a copy of your gig file before trying this.